menu

 Occupations and Workforce

-Gillett is a blue-collar town, with 43.76% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Gillett is generally considered to be a blue-collar town.
+43.76% of the Gillett workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Gillett is a city of transportation and shipping workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Gillett who work in office and administrative support (11.06%), healthcare (9.00%), and food service (6.16%).

 A relatively large number of people in Gillett telecommute to their jobs.
 Overall, about 9.21% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.